 - Duplicate category and product URLs

 Every minute Google spends crawling these pages is time it’s not spending on your money-making products.
+Too many low-value URLs can also lead to index bloat, where thousands of unnecessary pages end up in Google’s index.

 The goal is simple: make sure search engines spend their time crawling the pages that matter most to your business.